graphicore/varla-varfo/Emsquare/Volume-01/Issue-01/Main-Article.md

 {% assign figures6 = figures6 | push: figure6b %}

 {% include emsquare-multi-figure
-        figures=figures6
+        figures=figures6b
-        caption="Em square w/w-out additional line spacing and<br />**Figure 6b**: Default letters w/w-out letter spacing."
+        caption="Em square w/w-out additional line spacing and Default letters w/w-out letter spacing."
 %}

 ## Line Space
 Between the lines is called line spacing, in CSS, and is valued either by the size of the space or as a percentage of the size of the type.
 Between the letters are default letter spacing and kerning, with tracking being a function for changes to both, also usually expressed as a percentage of size.
 Letterspacing is obviously added at the end of each letter, and line spacing was traditionally, and today in most design applications, added to the bottom of each line.
 This was done to facilitate cooperative use of the em square and leading, between users and font developers in the use of languages with and without diacritic accents above the uppercase.

 Since time immemorial, many type designers have striven to keep all decending glyphs, diacritics and attachment, at or near the bottom of the em, all uppercase heights at or near the top, and all diacritics above the upper and lowercases, within the em, plus 20% of the em.
 This defacto standard allows the user to align the type on the uppercase at the top of their text container, and either the baseline for all-cap use, or the bottom of the em for mixed case use, allowing any diacritics in the first line to "float" above the rest, with interline diacritics clear of the descenders in the line above.
+{% include emsquare-multi-figure
+        figures=figures6a
+        caption="Traditional (left) vs. CSS (right) line space addition."
+%}
 Perhaps with a broader world view, CSS splits additional line spacing to place half above the em, and half below. this has the effect of starting the first line slightly lower than in traditional typography, but otherwise, on fonts made the traditional way, the behavior is the same from there to the bottom line, which of course, is slightly lower than in traditional type.
+{% include emsquare-multi-figure
+        figures=figures6c
+        caption="Traditional 120%."
+%}
 Line spacing at 120% of the size was a de facto standard for print, based on an “ideal” line length of somewhere between 60 and 75 characters, for long, sometimes called immersive reading.
 The size of type considered in that standard was between 9 and 11 points, with exceptions for smaller books, (going down to 8pt), and for younger readers, (going up to 12pt).
+For web typopgraphy, the practice of line spacing has increased significantly without the need to conserve paper.
+{% include emsquare-multi-figure
+        figures=figures6c
+        caption="Web use commonly shows 150% line spacing or more."
+%}

 More will come on type sizes, including the vague nature of them in CSS, but the line spacing of text in immersive reading of 65-character, 9-11 pt type with 120% line spacing “standard”, comes along with gradually decreasing line spacing % as the column shrinks in width.
 In addition to length of text and column width playing roles in line spacing, prerequisite to this kind of reading is a style selection of a normal or regular weight and width, from a typeface family likely to be familiar to the reader.